- Planning Your Trip

 Community Outreach Coordinator

-Valley Metro received local and regional approval in 2009 to move forward with a 3.1-mile light rail extension in central Mesa.
-It would extend light rail on Main Street from Sycamore to Mesa Drive and include four station locations and a park-and-ride facility.
-In August 2010, the Central Mesa extension was approved to enter into Project Development by the Federal Transit Administration (FTA).
+Valley Metro received local and regional approval in 2009 to move forward with the Central Mesa Light Rail Extension, which will extend light rail on Main Street from Sycamore to Mesa Drive and include four station locations and a park-and-ride facility.
+In August 2010, the extension was approved to enter into Project Development by the Federal Transit Administration (FTA).
 Entrance into Project Development signaled the beginning of the project’s design phase as well the first step in receiving federal approval and ultimately federal funds for the project.
 The project is being built using a mix of regional Proposition 400 funds and federal grant dollars.
-City of Mesa is responsible for the operating funds.
+The city of Mesa is responsible for the operating funds.

-Business assistance programs are available.
-Valley Metro in coordination with the City of Mesa and community partners have developed a wide array of business assistance programs as resources to stay well-positioned during the construction phase.
-For more information, click here Central Mesa Business Assistance Brochure.
+Valley Metro, in coordination with the city of Mesa and community partners, has developed a wide array of business assistance programs as resources to stay well-positioned during the construction phase.
+View the Central Mesa Business Assistance Brochure for more information.

 |Environmental Assessment||Summer 2009 – Summer 2011|